Primary Years Programme

 The PYP is dedicated for students to become active and lifelong learners.

 By choosing to implement the PYP, schools will develop students’ academic, social and emotional well-being, focusing on international mindedness and strong personal values.
 The PYP nurtures independent learning skills, encouraging all students to take responsability for their learning.
+To do so, our school is now implementing the full PYP program to students at ERV to Primary from Nursery to Year 6.

 The PYP Transdisciplinary framework